About Mr. Tufts

 Certain clients have legal needs that are not simple.
 In the business and tax world, a plethora of schemes, products, and plans have been used -- legal or illegal.
 Whether it is in probate, civil, or other courts or before the IRS, Mr. Tufts is regularly asked to untangle complex situations and structures that involve a combined analysis of fraud, tax, business entities, real estate, accounting and litigation issues concerning multi-party litigation.
 As such, Scott brings a unique perspective and talent to these multifaceted disputes that typically cannot be addressed by one lawyer.

 On a national level, Mr. Tufts advises many practitioners and individuals on the volatile nature of complex LLCs and partnership structures that further involve interconnected K-1 activities.
 Mr. Tufts also assists in the proper evaluation of forms like IRS Form 8082, 8886, SS-8 and others that demand a comprehensive analysis that very few practitioners are even aware of or able to provide legal advice on.

-Whether it is advising companies on how to maintain proper compliance with reporting on IRS guidelines or representing victims of illegitimate or improper tax schemes, or assisting whistleblowers in coming forward and doing the right thing with regard to the same, Scott's talents extend over a broad spectrum of legal needs.
+Whether it is advising companies on how to maintain proper compliance with reporting on IRS guidelines or representing victims of illegitimate or improper tax schemes, or assisting whistleblowers in coming forward and doing the right thing with regard to the same, Mr. Tufts' talents extend over a broad spectrum of legal needs.